teambition/go-engine.io/README.md

 [![GoDoc](http://godoc.org/github.com/teambition/go-engine.io?status.svg)](http://godoc.org/github.com/teambition/go-engine.io)

-go-engine.io is the implement of engine.io in golang, which is transport-based cross-browser/cross-device bi-directional communication layer for [go-socket.io](https://github.com/teambition/go-socket.io).
+go-engine.io is the implement of engine.io in golang.
 It is compatible with node.js implement, and supported long-polling and websocket transport.

 ## Install